Veterinary Medical Technology Selective Admissions

 1. Attend or complete mandatory Information Session provided by the Veterinary Medical Technology department prior to application to the allied health program.
 Information Session dates will be posted approaching the application period and can be found at the top of this webpage.

 2. Complete and submit the standard A-B Tech Application.
 (This is not an application to a Selective Program.
-The application to the Associate Degree Nursing program will be done separately after you meet with a Student Advisor and are approved as eligible to apply.)
+The application to the Veterinary Medical Technology program will be done separately after you meet with a Student Advisor and are approved as eligible to apply.)

 3. Applicants must certify on their College application that they are a high school graduate from a valid institution, an adult high school graduate from a valid institution, or have a valid HSE diploma.
 High school graduation or the equivalent from a regionally accredited, valid institution is generally required for Financial Aid purposes.
 You must have this high school equivalency by the first day of classes for the Fall 2024 term to enter the Selective Allied Health programs.
 All Veterinary Medical Technology program applicants will be required to submit an official high school transcript (or proof of equivalency) to the department upon admission.